oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

     # ...
     ids:
     - # <id-instance>:
+      group_ids: $defs.product_groups_t
+      product_ids: $defs.products_t
       system_name: String
       text: String
     # ...
 ```

+Group IDs (`group_ids`) are of value type Product Groups (`product_groups_t`) and contain a list of Product Groups the current ID item applies to.

+> This can be used to provide the information that this specific ID applies only to a specific set of product groups.

+Product IDs (`product_ids`) are of value type Products (`products_t`) and contain a list of Products the current ID item applies to.

+> This can be used to provide the information that this specific ID applies only to a specific set of products.

 System name (`system_name`) of value type `string` with `1` or more characters indicates the name of the vulnerability tracking or numbering system.